aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 **Other**

-The following code snippet demonstrates how to set the *Other* decoding format for the barcode image given below.
+The following code sample shows how to use the *Other* decoding format.

 {{< highlight csharp>}}
 //create barcode